Mosher Center Surgery Team

 Jessica Suzanne Mosher, MD

-Dr. Mosher completed her fellowship in Mohs Micrographic Surgery under Suzanne Olbricht at Lahey Clinic/Harvard Medical School–who was the 2023 recipient of the Fred Mohs Lifetime Achievement Award, the highest honor granted in the American College of Mohs Surgery.
+Dr. Mosher completed her fellowship in Mohs Micrographic Surgery under Suzanne Olbricht, M.D. at Lahey Clinic/Harvard Medical School–who was the 2023 recipient of the Fred Mohs Lifetime Achievement Award, the highest honor granted in the American College of Mohs Surgery.

-Prior to opening their state of the art Mohs Center in Wellesley Hills, Dr. Mosher served as the Director of Mohs Surgery in private practice in Wellesley for 7 years, and previously established the Mohs department at Atrius Health, where they rapidly became the most successful and efficient unit across the entire organization.
-She and her award-winning team since 2008 have built a highly successful Mohs surgical practice and have treated over twenty thousand skin cancers during their tenure together.
+Prior to opening her state-of-the-art Mohs Center in Wellesley Hills, Dr. Mosher served as the Director of Mohs Surgery in private practice in Wellesley for 7 years, and previously established the Mohs department at Atrius Health, where her team rapidly drew accolades as the most efficient and sought-out team across the entire organization.
+Together since 2008, she and her award-winning team have built a highly successful Mohs surgical practice and have treated over twenty thousand skin cancers during their tenure together.
 They couldn’t be more excited to continue to deliver care in their brand new practice, the Mosher Center!

-Dr. Mosher’s reassuring manner, and her team’s expertise, can relax even the most apprehensive of patients.
-Many patients report that their surgery was easy and comfortable, and many have commented that the team made the day enjoyable.
+Dr. Mosher’s reassuring manner, and her team’s collective years of expertise, can relax even the most apprehensive of patients.
+Many patients report that their surgery was easy and comfortable, and further note how the team made the day enjoyable.

 In addition to her clinical appointments, Dr. Mosher is part of the consulting staff at Newton Wellesley Hospital.
-She lectures and teaches on Mohs surgical techniques on a local and national level.
+She lectures and teaches on Mohs surgical techniques at the local and national level.

 Dr. Mosher is a member of the following professional societies: